etiandre/sentencemixer/README.md

-# SentenceMixer
+# re.etiand.SentenceMixer
-SentenceMixer is a simple TTS engine which was made so voices are easy to create.
+re.etiand.SentenceMixer is a simple TTS engine which was made so voices are easy to create.
 It uses the same techniques as sentence-mixing in Youtube Poops.
 Work in progress.
 A sample french voice ("boule", from famous french ytp source la boule magique) is provided.

 It expects espeak (for word-to-phoneme translation) and sox (for audio output) to be installed.